Where’s this data coming from?

 The Cyber Daily Basic and Plus versions are complimentary resources for thousands of information security professionals.
-The Premium Cyber Daily version is for customers of Recorded Future only and includes the more content, including more data per category, risk scores for vulnerabilities and suspicious IPs, and categories not included in the free versions (e.g., Corporate Targets, Emerging Malware, Cyber Operations).
+The Premium Cyber Daily version is for client of Recorded Future only and includes the more content, including more data per category, risk scores for vulnerabilities and suspicious IPs, and categories not included in the free versions (e.g., Corporate Targets, Emerging Malware, Cyber Operations).

 How can I get more info?

 Click on any listed title entity in the email (i.e., company name, threat actor, operation name, malware, vulnerability, or IP address) to open up a new Recorded Future table view specific to that entity. to do more research and learn more about why that entity was identified in our report.

 Insikt Group is the Recorded Future threat research team.
 Intelligence in this section includes both recent posts on the Insikt Group blog, and recently published analyst notes with TTP leads, indicators, and other current intelligence.

 The “Hit” count refers to the number of documents that reference that particular entity in Recorded Future’s data set during the previous 24 hours.